jhamman/RASM-Land-Ocean-Coupling-Paper/README.md

 -------

-*Note: This paper is in a draft stage and should not be distributed without the authors permission.*
+*Note: This paper is in a draft stage and should not be distributed without the authors' permission.*